Norse Mythology’s Relationship with Contemporary Media

 The basis of Norse mythology centres, as mythology so often does, on conflicts, treachery, and the accomplishments of brave heroes.
 Most famed among legends is Odin, the patriarch of the Gods, his son Thor, and Yggdrasil, also known as the World Tree.
 As with most mythologies, Norse ideas follow a strict canon, though there are some elements of this canon that are poorly understood.

 The primary issue that historians have with Norse mythology stems from how it was originally passed via word of mouth.
 Starting around 790 CE, tales around the Norse gods would likely have gone through significant change over the centuries due to unreliable storytelling.
-It wasn’t until the 12th century that most physical records of Norse mythology would be codified in a more permanent format.
+It wasn’t until the 12th century that most physical records of Norse mythology and evil norse gods would be codified in a more permanent format.

 As for the story itself, each of the major players and places had certain traits applied which would inform their desires and goals.
 Odin sought knowledge, and Thor sought battle, and to live up to his heritage.
 Loki, not actually the son of Odin as is commonly believed, was to give birth to the World Serpent.
 This World Serpent would then go on to cause Ragnarok, the end of the cosmos, which would destroy all of the worlds held aloft by Yggdrasil.

 While mythology is certainly interesting enough on its own for some, for most people straight declarations of history can be seen as dry.
 With that in mind, the tales themselves are still grand enough in scope to warrant translations into mainstream modern media.
 The most obvious example of this today is the Marvel movies.